 Fifty-four trainees were recruited representing 67% (54/81) of the NPCs working in EmONC in the intervention districts.
-Of those recruited, 46 (85%) remained in the training programme at the time of the third interview, 25 from the central region of Malawi drawn from nine hospitals (district and central hospitals) and 21 from the northern region drawn from six hospitals (district and central hospitals) and 21 from the northern region had one ETATMBA trainee working in its district hospital.
+Of those recruited, 46 (85%) remained in the training programme at the time of the third interview, 25 from the central region of Malawi drawn from nine hospitals (district and central hospitals) and 21 from the northern region drawn from six hospitals (district and central hospitals).
+One of the smaller districts in the northern region had one ETATMBA trainee working in its district hospital.
 Nearly all the trainees are men with only two women.
 Our sample frame of EmONC NPCs included 81 NCPs of whom four were women.